-If you want to take legal action against a healthcare service you need specialist legal advice.
-There is more information about this in the previous section.
+If you want to take legal action against a healthcare service, you need specialist legal advice.
+There is more information about this in the previous sections.

 You can make a formal complaint against the organisation in question.
-There is more information about this in the previous section.
+There is more information about this further down this page and also in the previous section.

 Care Quality Commission